Jakob Poulsen: SC Heerenveen

 Ahead of the 2007–08 season, Poulsen faced uncertainties over his future at Heerenveen, due to lack of first team opportunities.
 He found his playing time at the club, mostly coming from the substitute bench in the first half of the season.
-It wasn't until on 2 December 2007 when Poulsen scored his first goal for Heerenveen, in a 1–0 win against NEC Nijmegen.
+On 2 December 2007 Poulsen scored his first goal for Heerenveen, in a 1–0 win against NEC Nijmegen.
 Two weeks later on 15 December 2007, he set up two goals for the club, in a 5–1 win against NAC Breda.
 Poulsen then scored two goals in two matches between 19 January 2008 and 23 January 2008 against AZ Alkmaar and VVV-Venlo respectively.
 A week later on 2 February 2008, he set up two goals for Heerenveen, in a 7–0 win against Vitesse.
 In the second half of the season, Poulsen established himself in the team, playing in the midfield position.
 Despite being sidelined on two more occasions later in the 2007–08 season, he went on to make thirty–five appearances and scoring three times in all competitions.

 Ahead of the 2008–09 season, under the new management of Trond Sollied, Poulsen was expected to leave Heerenveen after Sollied would not include him in more games, leading him to leave the club.
-It was reported on 13 August 2008 that he agreed to move back to Denmark by joining AGF.
+On 13 August 2008 he agreed to move back to Denmark by joining AGF.